berfarah/config/README.md

 It uses `openssl` and a `.key` to encrypt your decrypted files (put in the `./decrypted` folder.

+### Initial setup

+In order to install the commit hooks, just run `bin/setup`.

+You will need a matching `.key` file in order to en/decrypt files for this repository.

 ### Decrypting files

 Upon changing branches or updating the repository, it automatically decrypts the remote contents, overwriting your local decrypted files.

-You will need the matching `.key` in order to decrypt the files successfully.

 ### Committing Changes